honeycombio/refinery/config.md

 A duration for the amount of time after which an idle connection will be closed by sending a GoAway.
 "Idle" means that there are no active RPCs.
-0s sets duration to infinity, but this is not recommended for refinery deployments behind a load balancer, because it will prevent the load balancer from distributing load evenly among peers.
+"0s" sets duration to infinity, but this is not recommended for Refinery deployments behind a load balancer, because it will prevent the load balancer from distributing load evenly among peers.

 - Not eligible for live reload.
 - Type: `duration`